-If you have to leave your dog on his own it can bring on separation anxiety, this is usually caused by over-dependence on an owner.
-It can be the result of being weaned too early, being abandoned, or simply due to the temperament of the dog.
+If you have to leave your dog on their own it can bring on separation anxiety, this is usually caused by over-dependence on an owner.
+It can be the result of being weaned too early, being abandoned or simply due to the temperament of the dog.

 What to look out for

 The types of behaviour commonly associated with the problem are urinating and/or defecating in inappropriate places, destructive chewing and pawing, excessive barking or whining, a refusal to eat or drink, self-chewing or self-licking.

 When you return home there is usually a prolonged, over-enthusiastic greeting too.

 Punishing your dog is the last thing you should do in this situation.
 They won't be able to associate the mess made while you were out with the punishment received a few hours later.
 Your dog may appear to act guilty but this is simply submissive behaviour - dogs don't feel guilt but they can anticipate a punishment.

 Looking down, tucking their tail between their legs, slinking, showing their belly, these are all ways your dog shows submission, not guilt.
 Basically, they’re saying "Hey, I know you're the boss.
 Don't beat me up."
 Punishment only treats the symptoms of separation anxiety and not the root cause.